Remove Unnecessary Page Elements Before Printing With Print Edit [Firefox]

 What is Print Edit?

-Print Edit (directory app) is an add-on for Firefox that allows the editing of webpage content while in Print Preview mode.
+Print Edit [No Longer Available] is an add-on for Firefox that allows the editing of webpage content while in Print Preview mode.
 This allows you to remove unwanted content such as advertisements, sidebars, and blank areas that would print unnecessary pages.

 When you edit pages they will look similar to the print pages displayed in regular Print Preview mode (thanks to CSS print stylesheets).
 You do, however, have the option to make the page look as it did in normal browsing mode by pressing the Web Style button.